-The Upper Iverson overview in "The Brass Legend" reveals that the Midway House was not yet built as of mid- to late 1956, when the movie was filmed.
+The Upper Iverson overview in "The Brass Legend" reveals that the Midway House was not yet built as of late April 1956, when the movie was filmed.

-Another look at "Valerie" less than a year later shows the Midway House occupying the spot that was vacant in "The Brass Legend."
+Another look at "Valerie" about eight months later shows the Midway House occupying the spot that was vacant in "The Brass Legend."
 I also couldn't help noticing how much more "barn-y" the Fury Barn looks with the door open.